cole-ramer/Micro-Empire/README.md

 <h3 align="center">Micro Empire</h3>

   <p align="center">
     Play as a bacteria colony.
-Collecting nutrients as energy, buy upgrades and fight other colonies to grow bigger.
+Collect nutrients as energy, buy upgrades and fight other colonies to grow bigger.
     <br />
     <a href="https://github.com/cole-ramer/Micro-Empire/"><strong>Explore the docs »</strong></a>
     <br />